 You deserve to be safe!

-Siena College is committed to offering survivors of sexual violence, relationship abuse and stalking immediate treatment, counseling support, and police assistance, if desired.
+Siena College is committed to offering survivors of sexual violence, dating violence and stalking immediate treatment, counseling support, and police assistance, if desired.
 Care and consideration of the survivor’s wishes will be honored throughout this process.
-A number of resources and options are available both on and off campus.

 Siena College Public Safety Emergency 518-783-2999

 Residential Life 518-783-2919